shafu0x/easy-model-zoo/README.md

 ```

 # License
 Feel free to do what you [want](https://github.com/SharifElfouly/pretrained-model-zoo/blob/master/LICENSE)!
+Just don't blame me if it doesn't work ;)